christian-vorhemus/autcar/docs/7_Execution_Function.md

 ## Movements of the car

 We have two model objects `model_drive` and `model_traffic_sign` ready to work with.
 Let's define the logic the car should follow: In general it should just follow the track, this is the job of _model_drive_.
 When a stop sign is visible, the prediction of _model_traffic_sign_ should overrule the predictions of _model_drive_ - the car should stop for a few seconds.
 Then, the car should continue driving but since it hasn't moved, it will recognize the stop sign again and stop.
 To prevent this, we ignore every sign recognition for a few iterations.
-When a priorty road sign is recognized, the car should drive faster for a few seconds and get back to normal after a few seconds.
+When a priority road sign is recognized, the car should drive faster for a few seconds and get back to normal after a few seconds.

 Let's try to bring the logic above into a Python function.